Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Using Gradient Descent

-Note that gradient descent is not the only minimization method (for example SVM do not use gradient descent).
+Note that gradient descent is not the only minimization method.

 Logistic Regression